 As the most commonly used illicit substance, marijuana is now legal in some states in the U.S., and it’s available in many others via prescription.
 Marijuana addiction can lead to mild withdrawal symptoms, such as irritability, sleep difficulties, restlessness, physical discomfort and decreased appetite.
 Long-term use of marijuana has been found to decrease the volume of grey matter in the brain, while a longitudinal study in New Zealand found that teens who started and continued using the drug regularly lost an average of 8 IQ points by mid-adulthood.

+Ecstasy is the most popular type of club drug.
 Ecstasy, or the “love drug” was commonly used in the 1980s and is still part of the club scene.
 Users feel happy, loving, alert and focused, yet very relaxed when under its influence.
 Some users can also do without sleep for between 24-72 hours at a time.
 Ecstasy, also known as “E” or “X,” is a very seductive type of addiction, and many users have difficulty admitting that they would have trouble quitting it once they start using.

 Ecstasy’s active ingredient is MDMA, which is now popular in its pure form, known as “Molly.”
 Ecstasy and Molly and are commonly available as a capsule, tablet or powder.
 Ecstasy’s side effects include muscle cramps, blurred vision, increased heart rate, nausea, chills and hallucinations.
 Someone who has become addicted and experiences withdrawal symptoms may experience panic attacks, insomnia, psychosis, depression and paranoia.